flatpak/xdg-desktop-portal/doc/website/README.md

 bundle install
 ```

 - Test the site locally:

 ```
 bundle exec jekyll s
 ```

 - `git commit` your changes and create a merge request.
-After review, the merged changes get automaticaly deployed to the site.
+After review, the merged changes get automatically deployed to the site.